waynecz/vue-img-inputer/README.md

     name of input tag

 8.  **`any input's attribute`**
-    any input's origin attributes set on component will be inherited by inner input tag
+    any input's original attributes set on component will be inherited by inner input tag

 <br/>
 </details>